Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Tiling by Congruent Equilateral Pentagon

 If $f\ge 26$, then $\sum\ge \frac{22}{13}\pi$.
 The region $\sum\ge \frac{22}{13}\pi$ is indicated by dashed boundary in Figure \ref{casespecialB}, and the picture shows that $\sum\ge \frac{22}{13}\pi$ implies $f\le 24$.
 Therefore we conclude $f\le 24$ for the exceptional case.

+Recall that we obtained the neighbourhood tiling in the second of Figure \ref{casespecialA} for $\text{AVC}_3=\{\alpha\beta\gamma,\delta\epsilon^2\}$.
+The neighbourhood tiling is the same as the first of Figure \ref{case55A} for Case 5.5.
 Similar to Section \ref{case55}, we may use the vertex counting equation and \cite[Theorem 6]{yan} to show that $v_4=v_5=0$ and $16\le f\le 24$ imply that the tiling is the earth map tiling with exactly two degree $6$ vertices.
-Using the second neighborhood tiling in Figure \ref{casespecialA}, the propagation argument in Section \ref{case55} further shows that the earth map tiling is given by Figure \ref{casespecialD}.
-The calculation in the later part of Section \ref{case15b} shows that there are two possible pentagons suitable for the earth map tiling.
-The calculation gives the exact values for the pentagons, and also identify as the pentagons in Sections \ref{case55} and \ref{case12e}, where the existence of the two pentagons are also justified.
+Then by the propagation argument in Section \ref{case55}, we get the earth map tiling in Figure \ref{earth}.
+The calculation in Section \ref{case15b} shows that there are two possible pentagons suitable for the earth map tiling.